Losses on the battlefield "and at home in Russia unsustainable"

 Munich – Is an imminent end to the Ukraine war moving further and further away?
 February 24 marks a special date: the start of Russia’s war against Ukraine.
 The Kremlin probably even wants to celebrate the anniversary of the Russian “special operation” with a party for President Vladimir Putin.
 From a military point of view, there are growing indications that a showdown and thus a further intensification of hostilities in Ukraine could occur.
 So is there a risk of further escalation instead of an end to the Ukraine war?

 Some experts fear an offensive by Vladimir Putin’s forces in Ukraine on the anniversary of the Ukraine war.
 Others are skeptical of a large-scale military operation by Russia, which has a staggering record in the Ukraine war.
-They don’t even rule out a possible counteroffensive by Kyiv.
+They don’t even rule out a possible counteroffensive by Kiev.
 For former US General David Petraeus, on the other hand, both scenarios in the Ukraine war seem at least conceivable.
-“It seems that Russia is creating the conditions for a new offensive in the Donbass, possibly in the Luhansk region,” Petraeus said recently in an interview with the Editorial Network Germany (RND) his assessment of the Ukraine war.
+“It seems that Russia is creating the conditions for a new offensive in the Donbass, possibly in the Luhansk region,” Petraeus said recently in an interview with the Editorial Network Germany (RND) his assessment of the Ukraine war amid rumors that Moldova could be a Russian target.

 End of the Ukraine war: Ex-US General David Petraeus does not rule out a counter-offensive by Ukraine